psycopg/psycopg/docs/basic/pgtypes.rst

 Because |hstore| is distributed as a contrib module, its oid is not well known, so it is necessary to use `!TypeInfo`\.\
 `~psycopg.types.TypeInfo.fetch()` to query the database and get its oid.
-The resulting object you can use passed to `~psycopg.types.hstore.register_hstore()` to configure dumping `!dict` to
+The resulting object can be passed to `~psycopg.types.hstore.register_hstore()` to configure dumping `!dict` to
 |hstore| and parsing |hstore| back to `!dict`, in the context where the
 adapter is registered.